 - And the seller should deliver one copy of from 27C collected from the buyer to the Chief Commissioner/Commissioner of Income Tax.

 TCS meaning tax collected at source is a tax levied by government on specified transactions.
 To collect tax at source itself, a seller selling a certain item is required to collect tax from the buyer at a set rate and deposit it with the government.

 It is a certificate issued by the seller collecting tax at source from the buyer.
 The certificate of collection of tax at source has to be submitted in Form No. 27D by the seller within a week from the last day of the month in which the tax was collected.

 The seller/Collector is required to file a quarterly return in form 27EQ on or before the due date.
-The seller can file TCS return in following two ways:
+The seller can file a TCS return in the following two ways: